Aspen to everyone: Wear a mask, it’s the law

 If Pitkin County experiences 18 new cases in a week’s time, Gov. Jared Polis can rescind the variance the local government received from the state to open at 50%.

-As of Tuesday evening, there were 80 confirmed cases in the county.
+As of Wednesday morning, there were 85 confirmed cases in the county.
 When the economy opened up after a more than a two-month closure, the cases hovered in the high 50s.

 Mayor Torre, who also is a voting member on the county board of health, said he’d like everyone to follow the recommendation that they curtail their social interactions with others to 60%.